I hope that 2022 has treated you well. There have been a few changes during the year.

 Personal tax brackets (Provincial and Federal), personal exemption and other tax credits (age, dependent, etc.) have been adjusted for inflation.

-The tax-free savings accounts (TFSAs) additional contribution room for 2023 is $6,500.
-If you have not made any TFSA contributions to date, your total contribution room would be $88,000.
-If you have made TFSA contributions in the past, please contact me to find out your current limit.
-Any withdrawals made in 2022 will increase your 2023 limit.
+The tax-free savings accounts (TFSAs) additional contribution room for 2025 is $ 7,000.
+If you have not made any TFSA contributions to date, your total contribution room would be $102,000. (and qualified for the account in the first year available) If you have made TFSA contributions in the past, please contact me to find out your current limit.
+Any withdrawals made in 2024 will increase your 2025 limit.

-CRA has increased the interest rate on outstanding balances to 8% starting January 2023.
+CRA has decreased the interest rate on outstanding balances to 8% starting January 2025.

 Laven Accounting Ltd.